 For most deployments that use the existing recommended optional interim_indicator value, this change makes no difference.
 For sites that want to use the now-deprecated NACI value in Card Authentication certificates, you can now use a mandatory interim_indicator.

-If the MyID administrator does not configure a user attribute for use in NACI submissions, the certificate issuance will still fail and report error -8120; the change here is merely to provide it earlier in the Entrust user creation sequence, not create a value where none is present.
+If the MyID administrator does not configure a user attribute for use in NACI submissions, the certificate issuance will still fail and report an error similar to: